On the Complexity of Hazard-Free Formulas: Preliminaries

-\begin{definition}[A sub-row and a super-row] Let $M$ and $M'$ be matrices as in the above settings.
+\begin{definition}[A sub-row and a super-row] Let $M$ and $M'$ be matrices as in the above setting.
 Let $i\in[k]$ and $i'\in[k']$.
 We say that a row $M'_{i'}$ is a \emph{sub-row} of $M_i$ if the following holds:

 We say that $M_i$ is a \emph{super-row} in $M'$ if there exists some $i'\in[k']$ such that $M'_{i'}$ is a sub-row of $M_i$. \end{definition}